"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 No-Internet Intelligence in the Field

-VoraSync System running onsite, disconnected from the internet, against a public case document in a remote field setting.
+VoraSync running onsite, disconnected from the internet, against a public case document in a remote field setting.

-A field proof of onsite retrieval: VoraSync System working from a clean public-record PDF with no internet connection.
+A field proof of onsite retrieval: VoraSync working from a clean public-record PDF with no internet connection.
 Watch Demo 3 on YouTube.

 At 2:48 a.m., the internet was not part of the workflow.

-VoraSync System ran onsite against a public case file and returned case-file answers from the source document.
+VoraSync ran onsite against a public case file and returned case-file answers from the source document.
 The point of the run was simple: when connection, coverage, or policy makes cloud tools unavailable, investigators and prosecutors still need fast retrieval from the record in front of them.

-VoraSync System is built for moments when retrieval speed matters: names, exhibits, facts, contacts, inconsistencies, and case-file orientation.
+VoraSync is built for moments when retrieval speed matters: names, exhibits, facts, contacts, inconsistencies, and case-file orientation.
 This field test shows the system running onsite, disconnected from the internet, against a public-record PDF in a field setting.

 • Ran onsite from a laptop in a remote field setting.